opoll/openpoll-miner-interface/README.md

     	}
     }

+## Other Endpoints

+**GET** `/admin/notifications`

+Gets all of the miner's notifications.
+Notifications will be emitted from the event factory upon a calling module using the sendNotification method.

+**DELETE** `/admin/notifications?cutoff={cutoffEpochDate}`

+Deletes all notifications falling behind a specified `cutOff` epoch date.

+**DELETE** `/admin/notifications/{notificationId}`

+Deletes a specific `notificationId` passed in as a path parameter

 # WebSocket Communications

 In order to keep the dashboard data live and fresh, the miner will be emitting websocket events with the appropriate data for the event.
+The miner will simply be using the `eventFactory` module that abstracts away the actual event names and boilerplate websocket code to make the event emission work.

+Here are some events that are covered by the eventFactory module currently:

-## Events
+## **Notification Object**

+When calling the `sendNotification` method a programmer should pass in a JS object formatted like so:

+    the notification someone will pass in is in this format {
+    	type: string; // Either "shard", "mainchain", or "general"
+      title: string; // The notification's title
+      message: string; // The notification's message
+    }

+The real notification object looks like this in the db:

+    {
+      id: string; // Random 8 byte hexadecimal ID
+      type: string; // Either "shard", "mainchain", or "general"
+      title: string; // The notification's title
+      message: string; // The notification's message
+      dateCreated: number; // Epoch date the notification was created }

+But the `sendNotification` function takes care of time-stamping the notification (`dateCreated`) as well as assigning it an id (`id`) for record keeping purposes.